Insight: Nigeria's 'war on terror' wins tentative support

 Boko Haram is not one cohesive group and new independent splinter-operations are emerging, making negotiations difficult.

 The longer this goes one, the costlier it will be, and not only in human terms.
-Nigeria spent 700 billion naira ($4.4 bln) on security in the four months to April, the central bank said.
+Nigeria's 2013 security budget was 950 billion naira ($6 billion), around 19 percent of total federal government spending, according to the finance ministry.

 Porous borders with Chad and Niger have been used to transport weapons from Libyan and Malian conflict zones and Western governments are concerned about Boko Haram's increasing ties with al Qaeda linked groups in the Sahel - a fact which could draw Nigeria's neighbors further into the conflict.